 Denmark to Albany is an easier coastal section to walk than Peaceful Bay to Denmark.
 Walkers will need to plan ahead before crossing the Wilson and Torbay Inlets.
 This section offers sheltered swimming spots and some of the best uninterrupted scenery along the south coast.
 Views of the windfarm from the West Cape Howe National Park are a signal to southbound walkers that they are approaching the southern terminus and the end of their walk in Albany.

 The Wilson Inlet, named by Governor Stirling after Thomas Braidwood Wilson, has an area of about 48 square kilometres.
 Walkers here face the question of how to cross the water separating the town from the Nullaki Peninsula.
-A seasonal sand bar forms at the mouth of the inlet, which means that for part of the year the inlet is isolated from the sea.
-There are three options to cross the inlet.
-Read more about the options in the Section by Section guide.
+A seasonal sandbar forms at the mouth of the inlet, which means that for part of the year the inlet is isolated from the sea.
+There are options to cross the inlet.
+Read more about these options in the Section by Section guide.

 Once on the east side of Denmark, the Track wends it way through low, dense paperbark thickets.
 Waterbirds are in abundance and include large flocks of black swans, pelicans, ducks, cormorants, egrets and many migratory waders.